1. Stay hydrated! Drink plenty of uncontaminated water.

-Diarrhea is a way for the body to rapidly remove toxins but can cause severe dehydration and loss of nutrients.
-It may be best to let diarrhea run its course for a couple of days.
-Patients should drink plenty of water during bouts of diarrhea to guard against dehydration.
+Diarrhea is a way for the body to rapidly remove toxins -- but it can cause severe dehydration and loss of nutrients.
+Since it may be best to let diarrhea run its course for a couple of days, patients should drink plenty of water during bouts of diarrhea to guard against dehydration.
 Soothing herbs like chamomile, catnip, or fennel tea are excellent drinks to sip on throughout the healing process.
 Meals should be small and frequent.

-The key when treating diarrhea, dysentery, and cholera is to drink plenty of uncontaminated water, to avoid consuming any additional harmful microorganisms, to avoid sugar and fruit juices that feed parasites, to reduce absorption of toxins into the body, to transport toxins out of the body, and finally to heal the bowels with mucilaginous herbs like plantain seeds (psyllium).
+The key when treating diarrhea, dysentery, and cholera is to drink plenty of clean water, to avoid consuming any additional harmful microorganisms, to avoid sugar and fruit juices that feed parasites, to reduce absorption of toxins into the body, to transport toxins out of the body, and finally to heal the bowels with mucilaginous herbs like plantain seeds (psyllium).
 Access to clean drinking water is the first step in stopping diarrhea and other bowels problems.

 Mucilaginous herbs soothe and heal damaged parts of the digestive tract.
 They also carry toxins out of the body without feeding harmful bacteria.
 Mucilaginous herbs include psyllium, slippery elm, and marshmallow.
 They should be consumed with large amounts of water.
 Okra pods, also considered a mucilaginous herb, should be thoroughly cooked and chewed well when treating diarrhea.